nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 		- illegalCharacterChecker();
 		- checkGender();

-**Creating PatientAdd command**
+**Creating PatientAddCommand**

-3. If the input data is valid, a PatientAdd Command object is created.
+3. If the input data is valid, a PatientAddCommand object is created.
 Else a relevant error is thrown.
-4. The StaffAdd Command object is returned to `PatientInstance.run()`
+4. The PatientAddCommand object is returned to `PatientInstance.run()`

 **Creating Patient Object with User Input**

-5. PatientInstance then executes the PatientAdd Command object to begin the process of creating the Patient object
+5. PatientInstance then executes the PatientAddCommand object to begin the process of creating the Patient object

 6. `PatientAdd.execute()` will call the function in `PatientList.add()`

-7. `PatientList.add()` will instantiate a new Staff object and add it to the ArrayList<Patient> PatientList. which contains all the Patient Objects.
+7. `PatientList.add()` will instantiate a new Patient object and add it to the ArrayList<Patient> PatientList. which contains all the Patient Objects.

 **Saving Patient Objects into .txt file**